 Elevated hCG Levels

 Women who are carrying multiples may have increased levels of hCG, which is the hormone that is produced during pregnancy.
-However, increased levels of hCG does not automatically indicate multiples.
+However, increased levels of hCG do not automatically indicate multiples.
 Further investigation would be needed to verify the cause of a high hCG level.

 Abnormal AFP Test Results

-An alpha fetoprotein (AFP) screening, also known as a maternal serum screening or the triple marker test, is performed during the second trimester.
+An alpha-fetoprotein (AFP) screening, also known as a maternal serum screening or the triple marker test, is performed during the second trimester.
 This screening is used to detect certain birth defects and measure the amount of a certain protein that is secreted by the fetal liver.

 A positive or high test reading may indicate a multiple pregnancy.